ChanJeunlam/GEOG497-SP22/Roar/README.md

 This will take some time and you’ll see progress in the terminal window.
 One complete, you’ll be back to the command prompt (something like ` [ljt5282@comp-sc-0123 ~]$`)

 4. That’s it!
 Now if you open up a Jupyter Notebook (or create a new one), and go to the Kernel -> Select Kernel… menu, you’ll see `geospatial-geog497`.
 Select this and you’re all set to execute some code!
+[If you do not, you may need to just hit the reload/refresh button in your browser].